giovanni-orciuolo/advent-of-code/README.md

 I consider a puzzle solved when I've actually solved both parts of it.
 Atm I've solved:

-- Day 1 - The Tyranny of the Rocket Equation (need to push the solution here)
+- Day 1 - The Tyranny of the Rocket Equation
 - Day 2 - 1202 Program Alarm
 - Day 3 - Crossed Wires
 - Day 4 - Secure Container